apache/hudi/website/blog/2021-08-27-bulk-insert-sort-modes.md

 This is the default sort mode with bulk_insert operation in Hudi.

 ### Partition sort
-In this sort mode, records within a given spark partition is sorted.
-This sort mode also maximizes the number of files pruned using key ranges, during index lookups for subsequent upserts as records for a given partition is sorted.
-But this may suffer from data skews depending on your data.
-For instance, if one partition has huge number of records compared to other partitions, this may run into issues or might take a performance hit.
-Also, in this sort mode, records are brought into memory to sort using mapPartitions() transformation function in spark.
-Such issues may not arise with Global_Sort mode if parallelism is set correctly relative to the amount of data being bulk imported.
-Since records are sorted within every partition path, this mode also helps control memory pressure during the actual write and keeps the files generated to minimum.
+In this sort mode, records within a given spark partition will be sorted.
+But there are chances that a given spark partition can contain records from different table partitions.
+And so, even though we sort within each spark partitions, this sort mode could result in large number of files at the end of bulk_insert, since records for a given table partition could be spread across many spark partitions.
+During actual write by the writers, we may not have much open files simultaneously, since we close out the file before moving to next file (as records are sorted within a spark partition) and hence may not have much memory pressure.

 ### None